 Analysis

-All interviews were recorded and transcribed and analysed using Van Manen’s (1990) hermeneutic phenomenology.
-The data in this study formed part of a PhD thesis which explored partner selection and how it impacted on the relationships experienced by participants.
+All interviews were recorded and transcribed and analysed using Van Manen’s (1990) hermeneutic phenomenology..
 Only themes from the analysis relating to the importance of love are discussed in this article.
 Other themes that emerged from the analysis included the influence of familial relationships and support service provision on romantic relationships for people with learning disabilities.

 In line with Van Manen’s methodology, there was a period of immersion within the data.
 Using his approach to theme identification, transcripts and the researcher’s diary were reflected on, both as a whole and in a detailed line by line approach, to identify the essential aspects of the experience.
 Appropriate phrases or single statements which represented themes were identified.
 As analysis progressed, themes began to re-occur within the descriptions.
 Themes were then transformed into a written textual description to crystalize its essence.
 The principal researcher undertook the analysis however the transcripts and thematic textual descriptions were also examined by the co-authors, both experienced researchers.
 Themes were cross checked among whole the research team to promote rigor.
 Three themes emerged: the importance of a love, its physical expression and reparative nature.